0BananaBig0/from_gcc_to_cpp/docs/Git.md

    - It is a symbolic reference that points to the default branch of the origin remote repository, often pointing to origin/master.
    - It helps Git determine which branch to track for new clones of the repository.
+8. origin
+   - origin is the default name given to a remote repository when you first clone a repository or add a remote with the command `git remote add origin TheRemoteRepositoryLink`
+   - It is a shorthand alias used to refer to that remote repository, making it easier to work with Git commands without typing the full URL each time.

 ### Add Files to a Branch